- Download our Moving to Belgium Guide (PDF)

-The system of banking in Belgium is well organised and sophisticated.
+The banking system in Belgium is well organised and sophisticated.
 Expats will find that managing money in Belgium is usually a hassle-free process.

 Numerous local and international banks have branches in the country, with the main banks being ING Belgium, KBC Bank, Belfius and BNP Paribas Fortis.

 The country is part of the Eurozone and the currency in Belgium is the Euro.
 One euro is divided into 100 cents.

 Coins: 5 cents, 10 cents, 20 cents and 50 cents, 1 EUR and 2 EUR

 Banking in Belgium

 Banking in Belgium has evolved, with most people now completing transactions either at ATMs or via online and telephone banking.
 Some Belgian banks operate entirely online, where it's possible to do everything from opening an account to using the bank's investment services and more.

 Belgian banks charge separately for individual services, such as debit and credit cards, internet banking facilities and regular transactions.
 Service and credit card charges vary depending on factors such as the customer’s spending limit and added services.

 Banking hours in Belgium are normally 9am to 4pm, Monday to Friday.
 Some banks are also open on Saturday mornings.

 Opening a bank account

-Opening a current account in Belgium is usually easy, regardless of the particular bank used.
+Opening a current account in Belgium is usually simple, regardless of the particular bank used.
 Expats are required to bring documents such as proof of identification, completed application forms and proof of address.

-Some Belgian banks have the functionality for customers to open bank accounts online, with some allowing foreigners to do so before they arrive in Belgium.
+Some Belgian banks have the functionality for customers to open bank accounts online, with some allowing foreigners to do so before arriving in Belgium.
 In these cases, the expat will have to inform the bank once their residency permit has been issued.

 ATMs and debit cards

 Taxes in Belgium

-Taxes in Belgium are high, with income tax being paid on a progressive scale with tax rates of between 25 to 50 percent, depending on the taxpayer's income.
+Taxes in Belgium are high, with income tax being paid on a progressive scale with tax rates of 25 to 50 percent, depending on the taxpayer's income.